-On the Nexys4 board, a 100 MHz clock source is available which is connected to the E3 pin of the FPGA.
+On the Basys3 and the Nexys4 DDR board, a 100 MHz clock source is available which is connected to the W5 (Basys3) and E3 (Nexys4 DDR) pin of the FPGA.
 This clock source can be used to generate a number of clocks of different frequencies and phase shifts.
 This is done by using architectural resources called Digital Clock Manager (DCM) and Phase Locked Loop (PLL) of the Artix-7 family FPGA.
 The clocking source generator can be invoked by double-clicking the Clocking Wizard entry under the Clocking sub-folder of the FPGA Feature and Design folder of the IP Catalog.